West Memphis Three: Request for retrial (2007–2010)

 On October 29, 2007, papers were filed in federal court by Echols's defense lawyers seeking a retrial or his immediate release from prison.
-The filing cited DNA evidence linking Terry Hobbs (stepfather of one of the victims) to the crime scene, and new statements from Hobbs' now ex-wife.
-Also presented in the filing was new expert testimony that the supposed knife marks on the victims, including the injuries to Byers' genitals, were in fact the result of animal predation after the bodies had been dumped.
+The filing cited DNA evidence linking Terry Hobbs (stepfather of one of the victims) to the crime scene, and new statements from Hobbs's now ex-wife.
+Also presented in the filing was new expert testimony that the supposed knife marks on the victims, including the injuries to Byers's genitals, were in fact the result of animal predation after the bodies had been dumped.

 On September 10, 2008, Circuit Court Judge David Burnett denied the request for a retrial, citing the DNA tests as inconclusive.
 That ruling was appealed to the Arkansas Supreme Court, which heard oral arguments in the case on September 30, 2010.

 Arkansas Supreme Court ruling (2010)

 On November 4, 2010, the Arkansas Supreme Court ordered a lower judge to consider whether newly analyzed DNA evidence might exonerate the three.
 The justices also instructed the lower court to examine claims of misconduct by the jurors who sentenced Damien Echols to death and Jessie Misskelley and Jason Baldwin to life in prison.

 In early December 2010, David Burnett was elected to the Arkansas State Senate.
 Circuit Court Judge David Laser was selected to replace David Burnett and preside in the evidentiary hearings mandated by the successful appeal.